FreeCAD/FreeCAD-documentation/wiki/TechDraw_Roadmap.md

 ### Current Activity

--   preparation for v0.21 release
+-   refactoring code into more maintainable pieces

 ### Primary Focus for 2023

-There are 2 main areas of work to address in 2023:
+There are 2 main areas to be addressed in 2023:

 -   conversion between drawing geometry and model geometry
     -   these conversions are scattered throughout the code
     -   the most visible impact is the difficulty in specifying cosmetic geometry
+    -   cosmetic vertex/edge/centerline now rotates with the parent view.

 -   the \"lesser topological naming problem\"
     -   primarily making dimensions survive the renaming of reference geometry
         -   Phase1 (reference geometry has a new name, but still exists) implemented by [PR #8989](https://github.com/FreeCAD/FreeCAD/pull/8989)